7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 18/simple_example.md

 (my_gun@127.0.0.1)1>
 ```
-At the erlang shell prompt shown above, you can now call gun functions to send requests to cowboy.
+At the erlang shell prompt, `(my_gun@127.0.0.1)1>`, you can now call gun functions that send requests to cowboy.
 However, typing a lot of code in the shell is a pain, which highlights another advantage of using a release: you can create a function containing the gun commands that you want to execute, and call that function from the erlang shell.
 When you issue the command `gmake run`, all the code in the `src` directory of your release will be compiled.
 So, I created the following file in the `src` directory of my release (I hit `Ctrl+CC` to get out of the erlang shell):

 ```erlang
 -module(my).